 - Menu entry 11: Rerun the “First Start-up” script: Does what it says!
 (Check out the related documentation)

 - Menu entry 12: Erase all log files: Does what it says!

 - Menu entry 13: Just fixing and cleaning: This menu entry synchronizes the system time (if possible), fixes, and cleans the installed packages.
 It also removes dependencies, which are not anymore necessary.
 Running this menu entry also fixes OBFS4 attributions and the tor service files.

 • • •

 Problems and questions

 - Tor did work without a problem.
 The Internet is reachable.
-Nevertheless, after a restart of TorBox, Tor doesn’t load anymore.
-It is stuck at “Bootstrapped 0%” for more than 5 minutes!
+Nevertheless, after a restart of TorBox, Tor does not load anymore.
+It has been stuck at “Bootstrapped 0%” for more than 5 minutes!
 How can I fix that? –> see here.

 - Why is the local TorBox traffic not routed through tor?
 Why is by default Google’s and/or Cloudflare’s service used to circumvent cheap censorship measures or to test the connectivity?
 Can I change Google and/or Cloudflare services with something else? –> see here.